Aging & Health A to Z

 If you have COPD, you must stop smoking.
 This is the best way to slow lung damage.
 Research has found that kicking the habit actually reduces the risk of dying from COPD, no matter how old you are or the stage of your illness.

-A number of excellent smoking cessation programs and aids are now available.
-Your healthcare professional can help you find the best, most effective approach to suit your needs.
+There are a number of excellent programs and aids to help you stop smoking that are now available.
+Your healthcare provider can help you find the best, most effective approach to suit your needs.

 Medications that Help

-Medications allow you to breathe more easily and reduce your symptoms.
+There are medications that allow you to breathe more easily and reduce your symptoms.
 Some are taken by mouth and some are inhaled.
-They include
+They include:

-- Bronchodilators: Drugs like beta agonists (albuterol, salbutamol, terbutaline, salmeterol, formoterol) and anticholinergics (ipratropium, tiotropium) relax the muscles around your airways, allowing them to expand and let more air through.
+- Bronchodilators.
+Drugs like beta agonists (such as albuterol, salbutamol, terbutaline, salmeterol, or formoterol) and anticholinergics (such as ipratropium or tiotropium) relax the muscles around your airways.
+This allows the muscles to expand and let more air through.
 These drugs are inhaled through a nebulizer or inhaler.
 They can be long or short-acting and are often prescribed together.

-- Steroids: The corticosteroids (prednisolone, fluticasone, budesonide, mometasone, beclomethasone) reduce inflammation.
-This helps reduce the swelling in the walls of your airways and enlarges the inner space, allowing air to flow more freely.
+- Steroids.
+Medications called corticosteroids help reduce inflammation.
+(Some common corticosteroids include prednisolone, fluticasone, budesonide, mometasone, and beclomethasone.)
+These medications reduce the swelling in the walls of your airways and enlarge the inner space, allowing air to flow more freely.
 They may also slow down lung damage.
 They are taken in pill or inhaled form.

 There are several ways to get extra oxygen if the oxygen levels in your blood are low.
-Supplements of oxygen can allow you to carry out more activities at home or when you go out, exercise more, and feel more comfortably carrying out your daily routine.
-Researchers have found that breathing extra oxygen for 16 hours or more each day improves your survival time if you tend to have very low blood oxygen levels to start with.
+Oxygen supplements can allow you to exercise more, to do more activities at home or when you go out, and feel more comfortable carrying out your daily routine.
+Researchers have found that if you already had very low blood oxygen levels to start with, your survival time is improved by breathing extra oxygen for 16 hours or more each day.

 Respiratory (pulmonary) Rehabilitation